sergiocollado/potpourri/Notes_on_protocols/Notes_on_5G.md

 ​In turn, in order to have a unique identification, ​the UPF chooses an SEID value, ​chooses TEID (since we have ​assumed that it is the UPF that chooses the TEID) ​and applies the rules that have been provided. ​It responds to the session establishment request, ​specifying the SEID chosen by ​the SMF so that ​the response corresponds uniquely to the request, ​it indicates the SEID that the UPF has chosen. ​We have similar procedures for ​modifying or deleting a session. ​To conclude, PFCP ​stands for Packet Forwarding Control Protocol. ​It is a protocol between the SMF and UPF. ​It works above UDP but incorporates ​a mechanism from making the link ​reliable by retransmitting lost messages. ​An SMF can be associated with ​different UPFs by means of the association procedure, ​and can establish, modify, ​or release PDU sessions, ​specifying the set of rules ​to be applied to each session.

-## How a PDU session is setup in 5G?
+## Initialization of a terminal in 5G: How a PDU session is setup in 5G?

 ​Let's consider the initial state. ​Let's start with the terminal, the UE (User Equipment), which is in the network. ​Let's suppose that it's already known by the network. ​We also have the gNB which makes up the radio access network, or RAN (Radio Access Networkd). ​We have the UPF, user plane function, and ​finally the AMF, Access and Mobility Function, ​and the SMF, Session Management Function.